 Prof Niamh Nic Daeid is Director of Research at the Centre for Anatomy and Human Identification and Director of the Leverhulme Research Centre for Forensic Science, with over 22 years' experience in the international field of forensic chemistry.

-Prof Dame Sue Black is Director of the Centre for Anatomy and Human Identification and Director of the Leverhulme Research Centre for Forensic Science.
+Prof Dame Sue Black was Director of the Centre for Anatomy and Human Identification and Director of the Leverhulme Research Centre for Forensic Science.
 She is a qualified anatomist and a certified forensic anthropologist.

 Technology and Knowledge Exchange Marketing Manager+44 (0)1382 381889